Ontario

 Prince Edward Island - illegal

-Quebec - currently 2 models (both made in Quebec) are allowed on Quebec roads posted up to 50 km/h
+2 models (both made in Quebec) were allowed on Quebec roads posted up to 50 km/h

 under a pilot project (2008 - 2011) - vehicles limited to 40 km/h.
 Since the pilot project began,

-one of the vehicles permitted within it, the ZENN, has ceased production (in early 2010).
+one of the vehicles permitted within it, the ZENN, ceased production (in early 2010).
 The only

 other legal vehicle under the pilot program is a utility truck, the Nemo, which is not very

-As of May 10, 2018, it appears Quebec now allows a single model of LSV on specific roads.
+As of December, 2023, it appears Quebec now allows four models of LSV on specific roads, all

 https://saaq.gouv.qc.ca/en/road-safety/modes-transportation/low-speed-vehicle/

-U.S. law allows NEVs to qualify as either Low Speed Vehicles (maximum speed 25 mph) or Medium Speed Vehicles
+U.S. law allows NEVs (Neighborhood Electric Vehicle) to qualify as either Low Speed Vehicles (LSV: maximum speed 25 mph) or Medium Speed Vehicles

 The following information has been gathered from a variety of sources, and is believed to be correct.